Complete Community Assessment

 Share Complete Community Assessment on Facebook Share Complete Community Assessment on Twitter Share Complete Community Assessment on Linkedin Email Complete Community Assessment link

-In anticipation of future growth, to address current and emerging needs in the community, and in response to new BC provincial land use legislation, the City of Terrace is conducting a review and update of the 2018 Official Community Plan (OCP) in 2024-2025.
+This is in anticipation of future growth, to address current and emerging needs in the community, and in response to new BC provincial land use legislation.

 What is a complete community?

-In anticipation of future growth, to address current and emerging needs in the community, and in response to new BC provincial land use legislation, the City of Terrace is conducting a review and update of the 2018 Official Community Plan (OCP) in 2024-2025.
+This is in anticipation of future growth, to address current and emerging needs in the community, and in response to new BC provincial land use legislation.

 What is a complete community?